 The heart, a hollow muscular organ, is located in the center of the chest.
 The right and left sides of the heart each have an upper chamber (atrium), which collects blood and pumps it into a lower chamber (ventricle), which pumps blood out.

 To ensure that blood flows in only one direction, each ventricle has an "in" (inlet) valve and an "out" (outlet) valve.
 In the left ventricle, the inlet valve is the mitral valve, and the outlet valve is the aortic valve.
 In the right ventricle, the inlet valve is the tricuspid valve, and the outlet valve is the pulmonary (pulmonic) valve.
 Each valve consists of flaps (cusps or leaflets), which open and close like one-way swinging doors.
-The mitral valve has two cusps; the others (tricuspid, aortic, and pulmonary) have three.
+The mitral valve has two cusps.
+The other valves (tricuspid, aortic, and pulmonary) have three.
 The large inlet valves (mitral and tricuspid) have tethers—consisting of the papillary muscles and cords of tissue—which prevent the valves from swinging backward into the atria.
-If a papillary muscle is damaged (for example, by a heart attack), the valve may then swing backwards and start leaking.
-If a valve opening is narrowed, blood flow through the valve is reduced.
-A valve may have both problems.
+If a papillary muscle is damaged (for example, by a heart attack), the valve may then swing backward and start leaking.
+If a valve opening is narrowed (often present at birth or caused by an infection), blood flow through the valve is reduced.
+Both leaking and reduced blood flow may occur in the same valve.

 Function of the Heart